Meeting the work test

 - the number of hours actually worked each day, including weekends

 - the number of hours of paid leave each day.

 You can read more about:

-- Australian Disability Enterprise on the Department of Social Services website
+- Supported employment at an Australian Disability Enterprise on the Department of Social Services website

 - New Business Assistance with NEIS on the Department of Education, Skills and Employment website.